Skip to main content

 1. Myrbetriq coupons from SingleCare

-Using Myrbetriq coupons from SingleCare could reduce the cost of Myrbetriq by hundreds of dollars per month.
-With a coupon or your SingleCare prescription discount card, you can expect to pay $452 instead of $625 for 30, 50 mg 24-hour extended-release tablets—a one-month supply of Myrbetriq.
+Using a Myrbetriq coupon from SingleCare could reduce the cost of Myrbetriq by hundreds of dollars per month.
+With a coupon or your SingleCare prescription discount card, you can expect to pay $452 instead of $625 for 30, 50 mg 24-hour extended-release tablets of brand-name Myrbetriq.
+Or, you can purchase a 30-day supply of generic Myrbetriq (mirabegron) with a SingleCare coupon for $189.
 Prices vary by quantity, pharmacy, and location.

 To access these savings, type in the name of your medication in the search field of the SingleCare website or app.
-Next, compare the prices shown at pharmacies near you, and ask your healthcare provider to send your prescription to that pharmacy.
-If your prescription has already been sent to a different pharmacy, your chosen pharmacy can easily initiate the transfer of your prescription from the other pharmacy.
+Next, compare the prices shown at pharmacies near you, and ask your healthcare provider to send your prescription to that specific pharmacy and location.
+If your prescription has already been sent to a different pharmacy, your chosen pharmacy can easilytransfer of your prescription from the other pharmacy.
 Once you’re ready to pay, show your SingleCare prescription discount card or Myrbetriq coupon, and they’ll charge you the SingleCare price.

 It’s important to know that while people with health insurance can use SingleCare coupons, they cannot use the coupon in addition to billing insurance.
-You must choose between lowering the cash price with a coupon or using insurance coverage, whichever is cheaper.
+You must choose between lowering the cash price with a coupon or using insurance coverage.
+Use whichever is cheaper.

 2. Medicare Extra Help